Cornell Computing and Information Science

 The Cornell University Ann S. Bowers College of Computing and Information Science (formerly the Faculty of Computing and Information Science from 1999 to 2020), also known as Cornell Computing and Information Science, is a tri-department unit at Cornell University in Ithaca, New York.
-It consists of the departments of Computer Science, Information Science, and Statistics and Data Science.
+It consists of the departments of Computer Science, of Information Science, and of Statistics and Data Science.

-According to Cornell computer science professor David Gries, "essentially it's a college without students," with students instead being admitted to, and coming from, three of Cornell's regular undergraduate schools: the College of Engineering, the College of Arts and Sciences, and the College of Agriculture and Life Sciences.
+According to Cornell computer science professor David Gries in 2015, "essentially it's a college without students," with students instead being admitted to, and coming from, three of Cornell's regular undergraduate schools: the College of Engineering, the College of Arts and Sciences, and the College of Agriculture and Life Sciences.
 A variety of degree programs are offered through the college, depending upon the department within the college and the originating college the student is in; the degrees granted include Bachelor of Arts and Bachelor of Science; Master of Science, Master of Engineering, and Master of Professional Studies; and PhD.
 In addition, students from any of Cornell's seven different undergraduate schools can minor in computer science or in information science.